 Set up processes for revenue visibility and predictability

 In a turbulent market where multiple initiatives compete for time and budgets, it’s imperative to set up processes that provide revenue visibility and predictability – which are inarguably the drivers of growth in SaaS businesses.

 Align your revenue operations

 Connecting the cash and the cost of the business with the revenue generated is a plausible expectation from every finance operations team, albeit a tricky one.
 There are several gaps to fill, and as the company grows, the gaps become harder to plug.
-If you don’t want to wait that long, start here: Automate your revenue operations.

 Map processes between people and tools